bertil291utn/shooter-game/README.md

 ## Game
 ### Description
-Reload page if get stuck on loading progress bar

 The game has 3 options at the main scene
 - **Play**.- Init the game only if you already save your username, else enter your name in the form
 - **Options**.- Mute the background music and game sounds